abhiramasonny/jaithon/CONTRIBUTING.md

 source twice and compares the resulting images byte for byte.
 Run `make reseed` after changing a module that the compiler needs during startup.

+If a change to the compiler's own sources leaves it unable to compile itself -- a bootstrap deadlock where the working `./jaithon` is too broken to run `make reseed` on its own output -- run `scripts/stage0_reseed.sh` instead: it reseeds from a snapshot of `lib/jaithon/compile` at `HEAD` rather than the working compiler.

 ## Formatting

 ```bash